 - Electronic writing pads and pen-input devices are included in the list as well.

-- The calculators that have the QWERTY format letter keys are not allowed in the test.
+- The calculators with the QWERTY format letter keys are not allowed in the test.

 Recommended calculators for the ACT.

 The calculators used for the ACT must follow the standard test guidelines.
-Here is a well-curated list of the calculators that are best for the ACT tests:
+Here is a well-curated list of the calculators that are best for the ACT:

 1. Texas instruments TI-84 plus.